Skip to main content

 If you have high blood pressure, it may be time to add more yogurt to your diet.

-New research published in the American Heart Association journal Hypertension found that eating foods that contain probiotics, such as yogurt and some cheeses, may lower blood pressure.
+Research published in the American Heart Association journal Hypertension found that eating foods that contain probiotics, such as yogurt and some cheeses, may lower blood pressure.

 But researchers aren't ready to prescribe exactly how much or what kinds of healthy bacteria one should consume to receive these benefits.
 For now all we know is that eating yogurt as part of a regimen to lower blood pressure can't hurt.

 Wing-Gaia agrees there are no clear answers about whether eating yogurt and other foods containing probiotics will definitely lower blood pressure.
-But she advises, "I would eat more yogurt—good for the bones, the gut and maybe your heart!"
+But she advises, "I would eat more yogurt—good for the bones, the gut, and maybe your heart!"